TaklaGerguis/Flight-Booking-System/README.md

 # Database Configuration

-1. spring.datasource.url=jdbc:postgresql://localhost:5432/flightsbookingsystem.
+1. schema: flightsbookingsystem.
-2. spring.datasource.username=postgres.
+2. username: postgres.
-3. spring.datasource.password=postgres.
+3. password: postgres.

 # The Project Can be runned using maven commands.